Ian-Bloomfield/Ian-Bloomfield/README.md

 }
 ```

-- 💬 I am a graduate from **The University of Waterloo** with a Bachelor of Environmental Studies in Geomatics with a minor in Computer Science
+- 💬 I'm a graduate from **The University of Waterloo** with a Bachelor of Environmental Studies in Geomatics with a minor in Computer Science

 - 🔭 I have previously **Ministry of Government and Consumer Services** and **Treasury Board Secretariat**